Djaty

-Djaty I (also Djati) was a prince who lived in the ancient Egypt during the 4th Dynasty.
+Djaty I (also Djati; fl. c.
+2550 BC) was an ancient Egyptian prince during the 4th Dynasty.
 He was an overseer of a royal expedition.

-Djaty was a son of Queen Meresankh II, daughter of King Khufu.
+Djaty may have been the son of Queen Meresankh II, the daughter of King Khufu.
 Djaty's sisters were Nefertkau III and Nebty-tepites.

-Because Djaty had the title King's son of his body (za-nesut khetef, zꜣ-nswt ẖt.f), it is assumed he was a son of one pharaoh.
-It is known that Meresankh II married a king after death of her first husband Horbaef.
+Because Djaty had the title King's son of his body (za-nesut khetef, zꜣ-nswt ẖt.f), it is assumed he was the son of one king.
+It is known that Meresankh II married a king after the death of her first husband Horbaef.
 This king would be a father of Djaty – either Djedefre or Khafre.
-On the other hand, Djaty maybe had his title because he was a grandson of Khufu.
+However, Djaty maybe had his title because he was a grandson of Khufu.

 Djaty was married and had a son Djaty II.
 It is possible that he had more sons.

 After his death, Djaty was buried in the tomb known as G 7810.
 This is a mastaba at Giza.
 In the tomb, his wife and son are depicted.
 Djaty II is described as the eldest son of Djaty I.